 These paper tags are pretty and would be great for dressing up your crafts easily and inexpensively.
-They look like they'd fit perfectly in a nautical-themed display, but the design could be altered to suit a different look.
+They'd fit perfectly in a nautical-themed display, but the design could be altered to suit a different look.

 It would take a little practice to master the technique, and creating the packaging would also take more time.
-However, it adds a very special attention to detail that could be worthwhile for higher-end products with a higher profit margin.
+It's not the type of packaging design you'd want to use if you sell a lot of lower profit items.
+However, it does add a very special attention to detail that could be worthwhile for craft professionals who sell a smaller number or higher-end products with a higher profit margin.

 You put so much love and care into your products, be sure to add those final important touches with excellent packaging that lets your product shine, improves your customer's experience, and keeps your items safe.